Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
+- [ ] Canvases of matedPairs not displaying (I think it has something to do with them not being dynamically generated)
 - [ ] Grid list is not allowing rowHeight to fit contents of lizard display
 - [ ] Some of the lizard names in lizard display aren't centered
 - [ ] Generation number doesn't currently validate